pupil-labs/pupil/README.md

 ## License
-All source code written by us is open source for noncommercial uses as specified the [CC BY-NC-SA license](http://creativecommons.org/licenses/by-nc-sa/3.0/ "CC BY-NC-SA license").
-We want you to change and improve the code.
-Just make sure to credit us, and we hope that you will share your work with the Pupil community.
-If you have questions or ideas about commercial use, send us an email!
+All source code written by Pupil Labs is open source for noncommercial uses as specified the [CC BY-NC-SA license](http://creativecommons.org/licenses/by-nc-sa/3.0/ "CC BY-NC-SA license").
+We want you to change and improve the code -- make a fork!
+Just make sure to credit us and share your work with the Pupil community.
+See the wiki for more info on the [license](https://github.com/pupil-labs/pupil/wiki/License "License").
+If you have questions or ideas about commercial use, [contact us!](https://github.com/pupil-labs/pupil/wiki/Community#email "email us")

 ## Links
  - [Pupil Labs](http://pupil-labs.com "Pupil Labs")